MiloAgudelo/jamcam-astro/src/content/news/historia-jamcam-unidas-americas-en.md

 metaDescription: 'Discover how JamCam Cali 2025 continues a scout legacy that began in 1965, uniting cultures, inspiring youth leadership, and strengthening peace throughout the Americas region.'
 ---

-# JamCam: A History Uniting the Americas Since 1965
+# JamCam: a history uniting the Americas since 1965

 Cali, Colombia – Our story began in 1965, when Scouts from across the continent gathered in Rio de Janeiro, Brazil, for the first Pan-American Jamboree (JamPan).
 That event marked the beginning of a legacy of friendship, service, and brotherhood that has traveled throughout the Americas, strengthening unity and the Scout spirit for decades.